-Medical law and ethics is one of the strongest fields in Edinburgh Law School for doctoral study, with a vibrant student body, regularly attracting between 15-20 doctoral candidates studying in the area.
-Supervisors have expertise across a wide range of topics including interdisciplinary areas (e.g. criminal, IP, and SPS), and are attached to several high profile university centres such as the Mason Institute, the Innogen Institute, the Usher Institute, the Arts and Ethics Research Group, Centre for Law and Society, the Global Justice Academy and the Global Health Academy.
+Medical law and ethics is taught in Edinburgh Law School at the undergraduate and postgraduate levels, including a vibrant PhD programme.
+Medical Law and Ethics is one of the strongest fields in Edinburgh Law School for doctoral study with over 25 doctoral graduates in the area.
+Supervisors have expertise across a wide range of topics including interdisciplinary areas (e.g. medical sociology, medical anthropology and science & technology studies).
+The Mason Institute is attached to several high profile university centres such as the Centre for Law and Society, the Centre for Biomedicine, Self and Society, the Usher Institute, the Innogen Institute, the Global Justice Academy and the Global Health Academy.

-Staff welcome doctoral applications, particularly in the following areas: health research regulation, global health justice, privacy and confidentiality, health research commercialisation, medical negligence and medical product liability, new health technologies, theoretical and applied bioethics, health equity and distributive, arts humanities and bioethics, and gender and reproductive health.
+For our PhD programme, staff welcome doctoral applications particularly in the following areas: health research regulation, global health justice, privacy and confidentiality, health research commercialisation, medical negligence and medical product liability, new health technologies, theoretical and applied bioethics, health equity and distributive, arts humanities and bioethics, and gender and reproductive health.

 LLM Medical Law and Ethics (On Campus)